 Password reuse is highly insecure but, unfortunately, very common.
-The habit of reusing the same password for multiple websites and accounts – social media marketing, financial logs etc. – is one fraught with risk.
+The habit of reusing passwords for multiple websites and accounts – social media marketing, financial logs etc. – is one fraught with risk.
 Even so, most of us have so many accounts to keep track of, it can be hard to resist the urge to simply reuse the same password to avoid having to remember dozens of passwords for dozens of different purposes.

 Whatever your reason for doing it, reusing passwords is a practice best left behind.

 If accounts are compromised, cybercriminals can do a great deal of damage, such as committing identity theft, or stealing money and sensitive information from your place of work.
-Password reuse only makes it that much easier for them to get their hands on important confidential information.
+Password recycling only makes it that much easier for them to get their hands on important confidential information.
 Craig Lurey, CTO and Co-Founder of Keeper Security, explains that:

 “Cybercriminals know that password reuse is rampant, so whenever they get hold of a working password for one account, they attempt to use it on dozens, perhaps hundreds of different sites.
 Therefore, if one password gets breached, cybercriminals can use it to access all of the accounts associated with it.”